Thursday, 20 February, 2014 | in Products

 They've been about history, our world, our bodies.
 Legends, rituals, rites of passage, processes and journeys of every kind.

-I worked for National Geographic Channel in Washington DC where I brought in the highest rated programs at the time, Onboard Air Force One and Onboard Marine One, and oversaw series including Hard Time, Taboo, Hooked:Monster Fish, Ultimate Factories, and many more.
+I worked for National Geographic Channel in Washington DC where I brought in some of the channel's most watched premieres and series.
+Titles you might recognize are Onboard Air Force One, Hard Time, Taboo, Hooked:Monster Fish, Ultimate Factories, and many more.
 I've also worked for production companies across the US and UK.

 Always, I find, my stories end up being about people.